PERMANENT CURE TO

 neurotransmitters, also increased stigmatization and poorer treatment outcomes.

-Multiple factors, including insufficient social support, substance
+Multiple factors, including insufficient social support and substance

-abuse(smoking and excessive drinking), and symptom exacerbation.
+abuse(smoking and excessive drinking).

 delusion is a firmly-held idea that a person has despite clear and obvious